Understanding Composite Fence Pickets, brushed concrete, fencing covering

 Tips for Maintenance and Longevity of Composite Fences

-- Clean regularly with soap and water to remove dirt and debris
+- Clean with soap and water regularly

 Addressing Common Issues with Composite Fence Installations